 Coping with a colicky baby can be terribly difficult for parents.
 Remember that colic is common and it won't last forever.
 It starts at approximately 3 weeks of age and is usually gone by the time a baby is 3 months old.

 With prompt treatment, most people recover completely from heat-related illness.
 However, heat stroke can be deadly if not properly managed.

 Heat-related illness can strike anyone.
 But chronic alcoholics, the elderly, the young, the obese, and individuals whose immune systems may be compromised are at greater risk, as are individuals taking certain drugs, such as antihistamines, antipsychotic medications, and cocaine.
 High humidity also increases the risk of heat illness because it interferes with the evaporation of sweat, your body's way of cooling itself.

 Heat exhaustion, heat cramps, and heat stroke all occur when your body cannot cool itself adequately.
 But each is slightly different.

 Heat exhaustion occurs when the body loses large amounts of water and salt through excessive sweating, particularly through hard physical labor or exercise.
 This loss of essential fluids can disturb circulation and interfere with brain function.
-Individuals who have heart problems or are on low-sodium diets may be particularly susceptible to heat exhaustion.
+Individuals who have heart, lung, or kidney problems or are on low-sodium diets may be particularly susceptible to heat exhaustion.

 As in heat exhaustion, heat cramps can strike when the body loses excessive amounts of fluids and salt.
 This deficiency, accompanied by the loss of other essential nutrients such as potassium and magnesium, typically occurs during heavy exertion.